thatisuday/ng-http-progress/README.md

 | startAt | 0 - 100 | start progress bar with initial progress |
 | autoPauseAt | 0 - 100 | where progress bar will pause until requests resolve |
 | http | true/false | automatic show/hide progress bar for $http requests |

+> use `startAt : 30` for more realistic effect.
+Check preview.

 ***